沙巴体育官网_2024欧洲杯博彩app@

 Click here to see the current average tuition fees for the first year of study.
 The Fees website also provides information about the payment of fees and closing dates for fees payments.
 Once you have applied you will be able to access the fees estimator on the student self-service portal.

-The Financial aid office provides information on student funding and scholarships.
+The Financial Aid and Scholarships Office provides information on student funding and scholarships.
 University-funded Scholarships include Vice-Chancellor's Scholarships, University Entrance Scholarships, Equality Scholarships, Sports Scholarships and National Olympiad winner awards.
 For information about NSFAS funding, please visit the NSFAS websiteExternal bursaries portal: The Bursaries South Africa website provides a comprehensive list of bursaries in South Africa.